scardine/linode2do/README.md

 Raison d'être
 -------------

-I prefer to use the ISP DNS servers than run my own, so I had a dozen domains served by the excelent Linode DNS manager.
+I prefer to use the ISP DNS servers instead of running my own, so I had a dozen domains served by the excelent Linode DNS manager.
 I've been a loyal Linode customer for years but DigitalOcean's offer is too good to ignore.

 Digital Ocean also has a DNS manager, but migrating all domains manualy would be painful - so I wrote this script.